-I hardly knew the son and daughter of the recently deceased.
-They’d called my church, searching for a minister to help them in their “hour of need.”
+I didn’t know the son and daughter of the dearly departed.
+They’d called my church, searching for a minister in their “hour of need.”
 Now, with the simple service finished, the two siblings walked behind me.
-Without glancing back, I slowed to eavesdrop on their conversation.
-Were they exchanging snide criticisms about the stupid pastor who didn’t know the words to Christianity’s most famous prayer?
+Without glancing back, I easily overheard their not-whispered conversation.
+I fretted they might be exchanging snide criticisms about the stupid pastor who messed up Christianity’s most famous prayer.

 They were arguing about their mother’s will and her possessions.

-I had forgotten the Lord’s Prayer’s final sentences.
+I had fumbled the Lord’s Prayer’s final sentences.
 How embarrassing!
-At the open grave of a stranger, with a handful of her family that I’d only met in one meeting prior to the service, I’d shut my Book of Worship, and then invited the mourners to pray with me.
+At the open grave of a stranger, with a handful of her family that I’d only met in one meeting prior to the service, I’d shut my Book of Worship and invited the mourners to pray with me.
 It was just the Lord’s Prayer.
-They were words I’d memorized as a kid in Sunday school and had recited every Sunday (and more) throughout my life.
-But it was one of my first graveside services.
-I was nervous.
-I blanked.
-Faking a few final mumbled words, I hurried to the “Amen.”
+They were words I’d memorized as a kid in Sunday school way back when.
+But I was nervous.
+Faking a few final muttered words, I hurried to the “Amen.”
+Read More →by